-All employees of the College, including student employees, are required to complete the online course from Workplace Answers once every two years.
+All employees of the College, including student employees, are required to complete the online course assigned by the human resources department once every two years.
 New employees will complete the online course during the first two weeks of employment.
 The College is required to identify and train a Title IX Coordinator and designate other qualified individuals as resources for all members of the community.
 Students must be offered educational programs and/or resources that promote personal safety, procedures for filing harassment complaints, and specific information regarding sexual violence.

 A “hostile educational environment” is defined as any educational setting in which another’s (others’) behavior causes or interferes with or limits a student’s ability to participate in or benefit from the educational program.

-Reports or complaints of Discriminatory Harassment should be filed with the Director of Human Resources as soon as possible after the alleged offense has occurred and should be brought within 120 days of the incident of the discrimination.
+Reports or complaints of Discriminatory Harassment should be filed with the Associate Vice President of Human Resources as soon as possible after the alleged offense has occurred and should be brought within a reasonable time frame.